 Aarhus University Seal

-This course is offered each Fall semester by the Department of Electrical and Computer Engineering at Aarhus University, as part of its comprehensive Photonics Teaching Program.
+This course is offered each Fall semester by the Department of Electrical and Computer Engineering at Aarhus University as part of our Photonics Teaching Program.

 Purpose of the course